PDFfer/pdffer.github.io/docs/index.md

 </dependency>
 ```

-In the simplest scenario, you autowire the `PdfferProducerBean` into your service
+In the most common scenarios, all you have to do is autowire the `PdfferProducerBean` into
+your service or web controller
 beans and invoke the `generatePdfDocument` method to get the contents of
 the PDF document as an array of bytes.
-The method takes the name of a template and
+The method takes the name of a template,
 the group it belongs to, and the payload of the document - the payload is the data
 that a template needs in order to generate the PDF, so as to fill in the layout
 structure with dynamic data.